4 steps to better boundaries at work

 2. What is the gain of saying no?

-If you can see a way you can help that doesn't jeopardise you, offer support.
+If you can see a way you can help that doesn't jeopardise your needs, offer support.

 If you think you could support in a different way or someone else might be able to help, make suggestions.

-If it’s a more senior member of staff, share what’s on your plate already.
+If it’s a more senior member of staff/important stakeholder, share what’s on your plate already.
 Ask for help prioritising, decide together what can be de-prioritised.

 If you're regularly asked for your input, consider setting "surgery" times in your day that people can book.
 There will always be other things they can get on with until you're available.